1. Does the piece have a title? What does the title suggest about the language?

 4. Does the language relate a sequence of events (narrative)?
 Is the narrative central to the meaning of the language or to the experience being shared?

-6. What images does the poem employ?
+6. How does the language invoke the imagination?
 Is the image central to the reader’s experience of the poem?
+Be specific.

-7. Does the language suggest an idea or theme?
+7. Does the language suggest an idea?
 Is the idea central to the reader’s experience of the poem?
+Be specific.

 8. Does the language inspire any emotional response?
 Is the emotion central?
 Specifically, what words or phrases in language evoke these feelings?